prs-eth/deeplab-lakeice-webcams/README.md

 This repo implements our paper:
 Prabha R., Tom M., Rothermel M., Baltsavias E., Leal-​Taixe L., Schindler K.: [Lake Ice Monitoring with Webcams and Crowd-​Sourced Images](https://arxiv.org/pdf/2002.07875.pdf), ISPRS Congress, Nice, France, 2020 (accepted for publication)

+This work is part of the [Lake Ice Project (Phase 2)](https://prs.igp.ethz.ch/research/current_projects/integrated-lake-ice-monitoring-and-generation-of-sustainable--re.html).
+Here is the link to [Phase 1](https://prs.igp.ethz.ch/research/completed_projects/integrated-monitoring-of-ice-in-selected-swiss-lakes.html) of the same project.

 ## What this repo contains?
 1. Deeplab v3+ tensorflow model adopted from official tensorflow repository with some changes.
   (a).
 Code for calculating Individual class IoU.